acts-project/acts/docs/core/seeding.rst

 When a seed is accepted and seed confirmation is enabled, the weight of that seed is assigned to each of its SPs.
 Each SP will hold the weight of the best seed that includes that SP.
 This information is used in the selection of the next seeds:
-The seed is kept only if its weight is greater than the weight of at least one of its SP components.
+The seed is kept only if its weight is greater or equal than the weight of at least one of its SP components.